Chevrolet Cosworth Vega: Overview and changes

 All 2,061 1975 Cosworth Vegas were finished in black acrylic lacquer with gold "Cosworth Twin Cam" lettering on the front fenders and rear cove panel and gold pinstriping on hood bulge, body sides, wheel openings, and rear cove.
-(Black was unavailable on other Vegas until mid-1976.)
+(Black was not offered on other Vegas until mid-1976.)
 Most have black interiors.
 The custom interior with perforated vinyl seat trim (RPO ZJ1) was standard, with black cloth seat inserts a $50 option.
 About 16 percent had white vinyl interiors.
 All Cosworths had a gold-colored engine-turned dash bezel, gold-plated dash plaque with build sequence number, 8,000 rpm tachometer, and Cosworth Twin-Cam Vega steering wheel emblem.

-'Torque arm' rear suspension is like that of the Monza 2+2, and the axle, from the Monza 2+2, gives a 3.73:1 ratio from a 7.5 in ring gear.
+The 'Torque arm' rear suspension is like that of the Monza 2+2, and the axle, from the Monza 2+2, gives a 3.73:1 ratio from a 7.5 in ring gear.
 A limited slip differential was optional.
-Included were GT springs, shocks, and stabilizer bars (larger at the rear than the Vega GT's); exclusive BR70-13 BSW radial tires on British-made 6 inch, gold-painted cast aluminum wheels with Chevy center caps; black-finished wiper arms, H.D. radiator and provisions for “Fast Steer” option.
+Included were GT springs, shocks, and stabilizer bars (larger at the rear than the Vega GT's); exclusive BR70-13 BSW radial tires on British-made 6 inch, gold-painted cast aluminum wheels with Chevy center caps; black-finished wiper arms, H.D. radiator and provisions for "Fast Steer" option.
 The Cosworth was the first Chevrolet passenger car with electronic fuel injection.
 Air conditioning, power steering and power brakes were not offered.
 A pilot line 1976 model was built in September 1975, and volume 1976 production began in December 1975.

-A 1976 facelift included wider grill, tri-color tail lamps and extensive body anti-rust improvements.
+A 1976 facelift included wider grille, tri-color tail lamps and extensive body anti-rust improvements.
 A new Borg-Warner five-speed manual overdrive transmission with 4.10 axle was optional.
-The exhaust system had a single tailpipe instead of 1975’s dual outlets.
+The exhaust system had a single tailpipe instead of 1975's dual outlets.
 Seat trim changed to grained vinyl, and the optional extra-charge cloth trim seat inserts were changed to a "houndstooth" type named sport-cloth.
 In January, a "Sky-Roof" with tinted reflectorized sliding glass and 8-track tape player options were introduced.
 In February, eight 1976 Vega exterior colors were added: Antique White, Dark Blue Metallic, Firethorn Metallic, Mahogany Metallic, Dark Green Metallic, Buckskin, Medium Saddle Metallic, and Medium Orange; plus two additional interior colors, Firethorn and Buckskin.
 1,447 1976 models were built.
 In November 1975, it had been decided to discontinue the car after the 1976 model year.
 Total production of 3,508 cars ended in July 1976 with a Medium Saddle Metallic model delivered to a Cleveland, Ohio dealer.
 190,321 Vega hatchback coupes were produced in the same period.